 - EU/European Economic Area/Swiss/UK nationals and their spouses.

-- Nationals or residents of the following countries (even if they are not travelling from these countries): Australia, Canada, Georgia, Israel Japan, New Zealand, South Korea, Thailand, Tunisia.
+- Nationals or residents of the following countries (even if they are not travelling from these countries): Australia, Canada, Georgia, Israel, Japan, New Zealand, South Korea, Thailand, or Tunisia.

 - Holders of a Pole Card (Karta Polaka).